QuantumSimulator

 RotationSingle-qubitZ-rot

-Rotates around the Z axis by angle θ.
+Rotates the qubit around the Z axis of the Bloch sphere by a chosen angle θ.

 Intuition